 Voters in your nation may have one or more of these unique IDs:

-Donations have their own unique ID (donation_nationbuilder_id) along with one of the unique ID so NationBuilder knows who the donation belongs to.
+Donations have their own unique ID (donation_nationbuilder_id) along with one of the unique IDs listed above so NationBuilder knows who the donation belongs to.
 Donation imports connect the donor to the donation via the same fields used for a one time import.
 When you are uploading a donation import, to map the unique donation ID, select "ID" from within the donation category.
 Map the NationBuilder ID to "ID" from within the signup category.